UnterrainerInformatik/GameDevelopmentLinks/README.md

 ## Mathematics And Stuff
 This section contains articles about mathematical problems.
 You can't do without.

-### Trajectory Calculations
-Want your bullet to fly the right way?
+* [**Trajectory Calculations**](http://stackoverflow.com/questions/966935/trajectory-math-c-sharp) - Want your bullet to fly the right way?
 These links show you how to do the necessary math for a 3D trajectory.
-* [**Trajectory-Math**](http://stackoverflow.com/questions/966935/trajectory-math-c-sharp) - A StackOverflow article with some helpful formulas.

-#### Ballistic
 * [**Curve-Path**](http://stackoverflow.com/questions/3273396/animate-sprite-along-a-curve-path-in-xna)
 * [**Ballistic Trajectory**](http://www.gamedev.net/topic/333044-does-anybody-have-a-simple-ballistic-trajectory-algorithm-i-can-use/)

-#### Bounce Angle
-Want your ball to bounce off the wall?
+* [**Calculate a bounce-angle**](http://stackoverflow.com/questions/573084/how-to-calculate-bounce-angle) - Want your ball to bounce off the wall?
-* [**Calculate a bounce-angle**](http://stackoverflow.com/questions/573084/how-to-calculate-bounce-angle) - This StackOverflow topic shows you how to do the necessary math.
+This StackOverflow topic shows you how to do the necessary math.

-#### Collision Detection Overview in XNA
-You want the monster to die, when you hit it?
+* [**Collision Detection Overview in XNA**](http://msdn.microsoft.com/en-us/library/bb313876%28v=xnagamestudio.20%29.aspx) - You want the monster to die, when you hit it?
-* [**XNA Collisions (MSDN)**](http://msdn.microsoft.com/en-us/library/bb313876%28v=xnagamestudio.20%29.aspx) - This is a good and very general overview.
+This is a good and very general overview.
 It describes the procedure using XNA-datastructures (which isn't always the best choice), but I think that this is a "must read".

-#### Line Intersection
-You have intersecting lines but you don't know the intersection point?
+* [**Line Intersection**](http://community.topcoder.com/tc?module=Static&d1=tutorials&d2=geometry2) - You have intersecting lines but you don't know the intersection point?
-* [**TopCoder**](http://community.topcoder.com/tc?module=Static&d1=tutorials&d2=geometry2) - Helpful formulas when wanting to know the intersection-point of lines in general.
+Helpful formulas when wanting to know the intersection-point of lines in general.

-#### Intersection Tests
-You want to know the point where the bullet hit the plane?
+* [**Intersection Tests**](http://www.gamasutra.com/view/feature/3383/simple_intersection_tests_for_games.php?page=1) - You want to know the point where the bullet hit the plane?
-* [**Gamasutra - Intersection Tests**](http://www.gamasutra.com/view/feature/3383/simple_intersection_tests_for_games.php?page=1) - This is THE site containing an abundance of intersection tests for various geometric primitives.
+This is THE site containing an abundance of intersection tests for various geometric primitives.
 Must read.
 Thank you very much Miguel Gomez.

-#### Separating Axis Theorem
-You want to know, if the ray hit the polygon?
+* [**Separating Axis Theorem (SAT)**](http://www.metanetsoftware.com/technique/tutorialA.html) - You want to know, if the ray hit the polygon?
 By the way: AABB means Axis-Aligned-Bounding-Box.
-* [**MetaNetSoftware - SAT**](http://www.metanetsoftware.com/technique/tutorialA.html) - This is a very interesting and helpful technique (and straight forward).
+This is a very interesting and helpful technique (and straight forward).

 ## Programming Guides
+This section contains tips about how to structure your programs or how to achieve certain tasks necessary for game-deployment.

 ### General
 * [**Shadow-Copying of Applications**](http://www.codeproject.com/Articles/29961/Shadow-Copying-of-Applications) - You want your installer to delete itself in windows?